 School of Restorative Arts

 North Park’s School of Restorative Arts offers a MA in Christian Ministry and Restorative Arts allowing free and incarcerated students to study together.
 This unique degree program is designed to prepare individuals for ministries of restoration in contexts susceptible to violence and includes courses in trauma, race relations, nonviolent communication, conflict transformation, restorative practices, and transformative justice, in addition to Bible, theology, and history.
-In partnership with the Illinois Department of Corrections, this four-year degree is currently offered at Stateville Correctional Center with 80 incarcerated students and will soon launch at Logan Correctional Center, a women’s facility.
+In partnership with the Illinois Department of Corrections, this four-year degree is currently offered at Stateville Correctional Center with 80 incarcerated men and a first cohort of 20 women at Logan Correctional Center.

 SRA Student Spotlight: Michael Simmons

 “Without this course I would still be wondering what’s going to happen with me…I have so much hope that this is getting me prepared for something that God has in store for me.”

 Hear some of Michael’s powerful story in this interview.

 North Park Theological Seminary strives to make sure our students are prepared for whatever ministry God has called them to.
 This unique degree is no exception.
 Our 4-year Master of Arts in Christian Ministry with Restorative Arts degree program, you will deepen your biblical and theological foundation and develop your own model for ministries of restoration through an integrated classroom experience at Stateville Correctional Center, a maximum security prison.

 Housed in Stateville Correctional Center and run through NPTS, the SRA offers an MA in Christian Ministry with a Restorative Arts track allowing free and incarcerated students to study together.
 The foci of the program include positive race relations and cultural differences, non-violent communication, deepening of one’s faith, servant leadership, and much more.